THE GREAT ALLEGHENY PASSAGE AND CHESAPEAKE & OHIO CANALWAY

 Getting there from Portage County Drive, Park, Ride and Hire The safest way to experience the GAP and C&O is to leave your car at one end (or at a trail town along the route).
 Rent a vehicle, ride the train, or hire a shuttle to return.
 You can also park at a car rental location, drive the rental to a drop-off location, and ride back to your vehicle.
 When using the train, I often stay in a hotel the night before the trip and arrange to leave my car there until I return by bike.

 Renting a SUV or van can often be the cheapest option if traveling with a friend or two.
 You can leave your car at the start of the trail and return using a rental, or leave your car at the rental location, drive to your starting point, and ride back to your car.
 One-way rentals are not available at every location, so plan ahead.
 Most airport rental locations will allow this.
 I have dropped rental vehicles at Reagan National Airport in DC (there are trails connecting the rental drop-off garage to the C&O), and Hagerstown, MD (an 8-mile road ride from the C&O at Williamsport).
 Starting at Reagan, it is about 5 miles to the official Mile Zero of the C&O (Near the Thompson Boat Center).
+I've had the best luck working with Enterprise.
+Cheaper options are available, but you risk confusion, delays and attempts at overcharging.

 Amtrak's Capitol Limited train will take a limited number of standard bikes by reservation only.
 Plan far ahead to reserve spaces.
 Tandems are excluded and folding bikes in bags travel as normal luggage (no "bike fee").
 You may be able to jump on the train in Cleveland, but the stations along the Pittsburgh to DC leg are most likely to accept bikes.
 Departure times on the eastbound route are very early.
 I have taken the train from both Cumberland and Connellsville to Harpers Ferry.
 Plan your day to include delays.
 You can easily ride to the stations from trailheads or hotels in Cumberland, Connellsville, and Harper's Ferry.
-Arriving at or leaving from Harper's Ferry on bikes involves carrying them up or down a couple of flights of stairs on the trail end of a bridge across the Potomac River. www.amtrak.com/capitol-limited-train
+Arriving at or leaving from Harper's Ferry on bikes involves carrying them up or down a couple of flights of stairs on the trail end of a bridge across the Potomac River. www.amtrak.com/capitol-limited-train Plan carefully for using the train.
+In spite of ample capacity, space for bikes is limited.
+Advertised "Bike Cars" (a few cheap racks on the wall) often do not exist and you may need to pile your bikes in a luggage car.
+Service can be seasonal and has been unexpectedly suspended.

 Ride and Shuttle Compromises between biking and other transportation are available.
 Biking from Portage County to Beaver or Rochester PA at the Ohio River is fairly straightforward.
 It's the last bit to Pittsburgh that makes riding the whole way risky.
 A couple of routes to Rochester from the Kent, OH area are pictured in the map at the bottom of this page.
 I have used Rt 224 to go east (fast traffic with a narrow shoulder, but usually in good repair), but others have recommended the less-busy parallel roads south of this road.